ethyca/fides/docs/fidesops/docs/guides/database_connectors.md

 Other platforms will be added in future releases.

-## Creating a ConnectionConfig object
+## Create a ConnectionConfig object

-The connection between Fidesops and your database is represented by a _ConnectionConfig_ object.
+The connection between fidesops and your database is represented by a _ConnectionConfig_ object.
 To create a ConnectionConfig, you issue a request to the [Create a ConnectionConfig](/fidesops/api/#operations-Connections-put_connections_api_v1_connection_put) operation, passing a payload that contains the properties listed below.

 * `name`  is a human-readable name for your database.